-Back in 2011, The Big Book of Spy Stuff came out and was hailed as an instant classic.
-But times change, and so the updated Pocket Guide to Spy Stuff has new, expanded info on lies, politics, misinformation, propaganda, and other secret spy-jinks!
+Back in the day, The Big Book of Spy Stuff came out and was hailed as an instant classic.
+But times change, and so the new, updated The Pocket Guide to Spy Stuff has more information and chapters on lies, politics, misinformation, and other secret spy-jinks!

-Remember, spying is based on deception.
-So YOU must want to learn about tricking, hoodwinking, and double-crossing everyone you meet.
+Sounds good, right?
+After all, spying is based on deception.
+So YOU want to learn about tricking, hoodwinking, and double-crossing everyone you meet.

 That makes me so proud!